Iryna Blokhina: Biography

 In 2012 was her first Olympic Games in London as a coach with the National Team of Ukraine.

-In fall of 2012 she was invited to direct and choreograph an all star Gala show in Seoul, Korea where 5 leading top countries of rhythmic gymnastics participated.
+In the fall of 2012, she was invited to direct and choreograph an all-star gala show in Seoul, Korea, where five leading countries of rhythmic gymnastics participated.
 The event was a huge success and sold out.

 In 2012, she composed a song, "З'єднаємо Весь Світ" ("Let the whole world Unite"), which was widely sung during Euro 2012.
 That year Blokhina was a TV host of a popular Ukrainian TV show about football, called Великий футбол (Great Football).
 The next year, she wrote & performed "We Make This World Go!", which was the official song of the 2013 World Rhythmic Gymnastics Championships in Kyiv.

-In 2013 she became coach of Anna Rizatdinova.
-Winning Gold medal at the 2013 World Rhythmic Gymnastics Championships in Kyiv.
-Once again she participated as one of the key organizers of the event.
+In 2013, she became the coach of Ukrainian and Crimean athlete Hanna Rizatdinova.
+Winning a gold medal at the 2013 World Rhythmic Gymnastics Championships in Kyiv.
+Once again, she participated as one of the key organizers of the event.
 Director and choreographer of the Opening and Closing ceremony.
-For the first time there was a music video made with the participation of rhythmic gymnastics stars from around the world.
+For the first time, there was a music video made with the participation of rhythmic gymnastics stars from around the world.

 On November 1, 2014, Ireesha gave birth to a daughter, Jacqueline Brynzak, with her husband Aleksey Brynzak.

-In 2015 at the World Rhythmic Gymnastics Championships in Stuttgart, Germany they won the license to go to the Olympic Games the next year in Rio, Brazil.
+In 2015, at the World Rhythmic Gymnastics Championships in Stuttgart, Germany, they won the license to go to the Olympic Games the next year in Rio, Brazil.

-In 2016 Ireesha Blohina and Anna Rizatdinova brought home a bronze medal from the Olympic Games in Rio, Brazil.
+In 2016, Ireesha Blohina and Hanna Rizatdinova brought home a bronze medal from the Olympic Games in Rio, Brazil.